aliyevroyal/notes-react-app/README.md

 1. Access the frontend application in your web browser at `http://localhost:3000`.

-2. Use the application to create, read, update, and delete user records.
+2. Use the application to create, read, update, and delete notes records.

 ## Contributing